amillerman/MasseyHacks2/README.md

 GitHub also supports Markdown editing with `README`'s.
 Normally, the filename is `README.md`.
 If you don't know what Markdown is, don't worry.
 Just treat the `README` as a regular text file.

 # Pull merge, push, and merge conflicts, what do they mean?

-#THIS IS AS FAR AS I'VE GOTTEN IN MY CHANGES SO FAR
 ---

 Say you make a change to your local repository.
 Open up your favourite text editor (bonus points if it's Vim) and create a new text file in the repository.
 It can be anything you want, and you can put whatever you'd like in it.